hundeo:

 FCI Group: Companion and Toy Dogs

-French Bulldog is one of the most popular dog breeds ever.
-It is suitable for almost all dog lovers.
-No matter if for singles, families and seniors - the intelligent dogs feel at home with everyone.
-They are playful and also protect their masters when it matters.
+The French Bulldog is one of the most popular dog breeds.
+It is suitable for almost every dog lover.
+Whether singles, families or seniors - these intelligent dogs feel at home with everyone.
+They are playful and protective of their humans when it counts.

 French Bulldog